Skip to main content

 2. Chloramine (Swimming Pool Smell)

-What it is: Many utilities switched from chlorine to chloramine (chlorine + ammonia) because it lasts longer in the distribution system.
+What it is: Many public water systems switched from chlorine to chloramine (chlorine + ammonia) because it lasts longer in the distribution system.
 Chloramine has a distinct "swimming pool" or chemical smell that is harder to remove than chlorine.

 Fix: Chloramine requires a catalytic carbon filter — standard carbon filters do not remove it efficiently.
 Look for filters specifically rated for chloramine, or use an under-sink RO system which removes it completely.